 Recommended for Things to Do with Kids because: The museum offers special programs for kids of all ages.

-Sherel's expert tip: Admission is free for those under 20 and the first Sunday of every month for all ages.
-Families partaking in activities receive a dated pass.
+Sherel's expert tip: Pre book your visit online.
+Masks are required for all visitors.
+Admission is free for those under 20 and the first Sunday of every month for Quebec residents of all ages.

 La Grande Roue de Montreal is the tallest observation wheel in Canada - the equivalent of a 20-story building from where visitors can enjoy great views of Montreal and beyond, four seasons of the year.
 On a clear day, it's possible to see 28 kilometers or 17 miles away.
 Set on the shores of the Saint Lawrence River, La Grande Roue de Montreal's 42 gondolas are specially equipped with climate-controlled cars with tempered glass windows for the best views of Old Montreal and beyond.
 This state-of-the-art Ferris wheel from the Netherlands with its glass floors is to Montreal what "The Eye" is to London, England.